Igrass97/demoncodex/University/Algebra/Pre Algebra/System of Linear Equations.md

 $$

-A general system of m [[linear equations]] with n unknowns and coefficients can be written as
+A general system of m [[Linear Equations]] with n unknowns and coefficients can be written as

 $$
 \begin{aligned}